 This way, all levels of your organization can respond with their approval, input, and expertise as required.

-Rather than see work halt, or have a huge disconnect between plan and actuals, digital technology keeps everyone connected.
+Rather than see work halt, or have a massive disconnect between plan and actuals, digital technology keeps everyone connected.

 Virtual reality offers more than a science fiction view of the future.
-Virtual technology allows workers to practice difficult and hazardous tasks prior to starting.
+Virtual technology allows workers to practice difficult and hazardous tasks before starting.

-They will be guided through standard processes.
-This also leads to less wasted time and wasted materials.
+They will be guided through standard processes, leading to less wasted time and wasted materials.

 In terms of new construction technology, robots stand ready to redefine the standard.
-By no means will these construction technologies make human capital obselete any time soon though.
+By no means will these construction technologies make human capital obsolete any time soon, though.